20 June, 2024

 Hong Kong Typhoons: Your Ultimate Guide To Signals, Rain Warnings & More

-If you grew up in this city — like many members of our team! — you’ll know a Hong Kong typhoon is just regular routine!
+If you grew up in the 852 — like many members of our team! — you’ll know a Hong Kong typhoon is just regular routine!
 But it can be nerve-wracking if you’re new to the city or living alone for the first time.
 Here’s a handy guide to explain the Hong Kong Observatory (HKO)‘s warning signals, how you should prepare your home for a typhoon and where to get help and up-to-date information during a typhoon or rainstorm.

 Read More: Things To Do Indoors When It’s Raining In Hong Kong